stakater-docker/elasticsearch-restore-backup/README.md

 Elasticsearch backup and restore [image](https://hub.docker.com/r/stakater/elasticsearch-backup-restore) [EBR] container can be used to backup elasticsearch data on S3 bucket.
 It runs inside elasticsearch pod as a sidecar container.
 A volume will be shared between both containers.
 EBR container will backup the elasticsearh data folder(default data storage folder is `/usr/share/elasticsearch/data` ) after the interval specified by the user.

+When the sidecar container starts it will restore the data in `/home/restore` folder.
+From there it can be moved to the shared volume between the container.
+Once data is moved, elasticsearch container must be restarted to so that it can load the data.

 | Environment Variable | Description | Default value |
 |---|---|---|